derekhargest/brains/wiki/home.md

 updated: 2025-03-05T21:59:52Z
 ---

-# Welcome to the AI Brain Wiki
+# welcome to the brains!!! wiki

-This wiki contains documentation about the AI Brain project.
+This wiki contains documentation about the brains!!! project.

 ## Quick Links